smatechnologies/savings_bond_redemption_tables/README.md

 ```
 C:\\ProgramData\\OpConxps\\Bonds
 ```
-3. Create and/or verify Global Property of $SCHEDULE DATEYYYY-MM
+3. Create and/or verify Global Property of **$SCHEDULE DATEYYYY-MM**
 4. Run a WebServices job using the FedBondsWebServicesTemplate.json
-5. Run a Embedded Script using the OpConBondFile.ps1 passing in parmater
+5. Run a Embedded Script using the OpConBondFile.ps1 passing in parmater similar to the example below:
 ```
--SourceFile I.E. "C:\ProgramData\OpConxps\Bonds\Bonds.csv"
+-SourceFile "C:\ProgramData\OpConxps\Bonds\Bonds.csv"
 ```

 # License